re-data/re-data/docs/docs/introduction/whatis.md

 # Features

 ## Alerts
-Get information about suspicious data patterns & schema changes automatically. re_data detects trends in your data and creates alerts if something seems suspicious.
+Get information about suspicious data patterns (anomalies) and schema changes automatically. re_data detects trends in your data and creates alerts if something seems suspicious.

 ## Metrics
 Monitor predefined and custom metrics about your data.
 All metrics are stored in your database and accessible for you. re_data custom metrics can be standard dbt macros which make it very easy to add them to your project.

+## Asserts
+re_data contains asserts library which enable you to test computed metrics using standard dbt tests for models.
+This is additonal step you *can* do to make sure data is correct.

-## Tests
+## Test history
-re_data stores dbt test history making it easier to inspect it.
-Apart from that re_data ships with a set of generic dbt tests which can be used to assert that metrics computed are meeting your assumptions.
+re_data stores dbt tests history and let's you investigate details like code run or failures for each runned test.

 ## Lineage
 re_data shows data lineage for your data warehouse.
 (This is imported from the dbt graph).
 You can navigate your data & investigate alerts & metrics related to each node in the graph.